realrubberduckdev/dp-blog/src/content/cosmosdb-transactional.md

 draft: false
 ---
 # Introduction
 Azure Cosmos DB provides a great way to perform [transactional batch operations using the .Net SDK](https://docs.microsoft.com/en-us/azure/cosmos-db/transactional-batch).
-This operation method provides the [ACID](https://en.wikipedia.org/wiki/ACID) guarantees and so it makes it much easier perform multiple steps in one transactional batch or fail and roll back the whole operation.
+This operation method provides the [ACID](https://en.wikipedia.org/wiki/ACID) guarantees and so it makes it much easier to perform multiple steps in one transactional batch or fail and roll back the whole operation.

 # Dealing with BadRequest StatusCode
 The Microsoft documentation link above does a fantastic job of explaining how to implement a transactional batch operation, so won't go much into that.
 But when I was trying it out, I kept getting `StatusCode=BadRequest` and it can be quite difficult to find out why that happens.